 "We've been through this, Dad.
 That's so tribal.
 I shouldn't be defined by my ethnicity."

 She rattled on, something about identity.
 I only half listened to her.
 In fact, we both stopped listening to each other years ago.
 Mary only spoke to me when there was something she needed to say and no one else was around.
-At those times, I thought it was better to act like I didn't quite understand her, because I didn't know how to respond to her in the ways that she needed.
+At those times, I thought it was better to act like I didn't quite understand her, because I didn't know how to respond to her in the ways she needed.
 I thought perhaps our relationship might be better if her mother was still alive.

 "Look, mommy," said a little black girl with pigtails sitting on her mother's lap across from us on the train.